alinowshad/alinowshad.github.io/_pages/about.md

 Recent News
 ======
 - <b> August 2025 </b> one paper accepted by Neurocomputing
-- August 2025 one paper accepted by Cluster Computing
+- <b> August 2025 </b> one paper accepted by Cluster Computing
-- March 2025 one paper accepted by Journal of Forecasting
+- <b> March 2025 </b> one paper accepted by Journal of Forecasting
-- January 2025 one paper accepted by International Journal of Data Science and Analytics
+- <b> January 2025 </b> one paper accepted by International Journal of Data Science and Analytics
-- January 2024 one paper accepted by Expert Systems with Applications
+- <b> January 2024 </b> one paper accepted by Expert Systems with Applications

 Selected Publications